dmcg/daviddenton.github.io/_drafts/2021-02-21-kotlins-most-unassuming-power-feature.md

 But to dismiss them as such is prematurely writing them off - there are several very interesting use-cases that we have discovered for them.

 Don't believe me?
 I'd be disappointed if you did 😉.
-Let's dive in with some simple examples, all based around the Java's trusty `LocalDate` class.
+Let's dive in with a few simple examples, all based around the Java's trusty `LocalDate` class.

 #### API extension points